 As these do not have any egg or dairy in them they do not need to be stored in the fridge.
 Keep them in an airtight container and they will remain crunch for 5 days.
 Maybe a week but mine have not yet lasted that long!

 What to serve with low carb tortilla chips

 These homemade tortilla chips can take a dip.
 They can take a double dip, then another!
+Try them with our chipotle salsa for a great flavor combination.
 As sturdy as a corn nacho chip you can enjoy them with dips or use them for a loaded nacho dish.
 A few low carb dips to try with these are:

 This post may contain affiliate links.
 Please read my disclosure policy for more information.